Felicia Knaul

-Felicia Marie Knaul (born April 24, 1966) is a British-Canadian health economist who is director of the University of Miami Institute for Advanced Study of the Americas and a professor at the Miller School of Medicine.
-She is an economist with the Mexican Health Foundation and president of the non-governmental organization Tómatelo a Pecho, an advocacy organisation that promote women's health in Latin America.
+Felicia Marie Knaul is a Canadian health economist who is currently the Associate Chancellor of UCLA.
+She also holds appointments as a Professor of Medicine at the David Geffen School of Medicine, Professor in the UCLA School of Public Policy at the Luskin School of Public Affairs, Senior Advisor to the Dean and President of UCLA Health and Director of Global Health at the Jonsson Comprehensive Cancer Center.
+She is an economist with the Mexican Health Foundation and president of the non-governmental organization Tómatelo a Pecho, an advocacy organisation she and Julio Frenk founded, that promotes women's health in Latin America.
 Her research and leadership has focused around raising awareness of breast cancer in low and middle income countries.

 Early life and education

 Knaul was born and raised in Toronto.
 Her father is a Holocaust survivor, whose family had been murdered by the Nazis.
-She said that "the mute cry of the Holocaust was tattooed on my father's forearm,".
-In 1984, Knaul's father died from stomach cancer.
+She said that "the mute cry of the Holocaust was tattooed on my father's forearm".
+In 1984, Knaul's father died from stomach cancer, an experience that would shape her lifelong commitment to improving access to healthcare.
 This experience motivated her to improve people's access to healthcare.
 Knaul was an undergraduate student in the University of Toronto, where she studied international development.
 During her early career, she worked with street children in Guatemala.
 She moved to the United States for graduate studies, specializing in economics at Harvard University in the research group of Amartya Sen.